Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

 ^^^^^^^^^^^^^^

 ``connection.username``
-  The username used to authenticate with Opensearch.
+  The username used to authenticate with OpenSearch.
 The default is the null, and authentication will only be performed if  both the username and password are non-null.

   * Type: string
   * Default: null
   * Importance: medium

 ``connection.password``
-  The password used to authenticate with Opensearch.
+  The password used to authenticate with OpenSearch.
 The default is the null, and authentication will only be performed if  both the username and password are non-null.

   * Type: password
   * Default: null